 - Intentional infliction of emotional distress or extreme or outrageous conduct that causes another person to suffer emotional anguish

-Additionally, victims may sue another party whose misconduct or negligence may have allowed the assault to occur.
+Survivors may sue any party whose misconduct or negligence may have allowed the sexual abuse to occur.
 According to the Legal Information Institute, negligence is defined as “a failure to behave with the level of care that someone of ordinary prudence would have exercised under the same circumstances.”

-- The defendant breached or violated a duty of care owed to the claimant.
+- The defendant breached or violated a duty of care owed to you.

-- The breach was the actual or proximate cause of the claimant’s injuries.
+- The breach was the actual or proximate cause of your injuries.

-- The claimant suffered losses as a result of their injuries.
+- You suffered losses as a result of the defendant’s negligence.

 When suing for negligence, the claimant isn’t required to show that the defendant deliberately placed them in danger.
 Instead, they must demonstrate that the defendant failed to act how a reasonable person would under the circumstances, thereby opening a door of opportunity for harm to occur.

-When a child under age 18 is sexually assaulted, they have 20 years to sue after discovering that sexual abuse caused their injuries or reaching 18 years of age, whichever occurs later, per NRS §11.215.
+When a child under age 18 is sexually assaulted, they have 20 years to sue after discovering that sexual abuse caused their injuries or reaching 18 years of age, per NRS §11.215.

-Therefore, we encourage adult victims seeking restitution to start working with a Las Vegas sexual abuse attorney as soon as possible to ensure they can file their lawsuit before the deadline.
+Therefore, we encourage adult survivors seeking restitution to start working with a Las Vegas sexual abuse attorney as soon as possible to ensure they can file their lawsuit before the deadline.

 Recoverable Damages in Las Vegas Sexual Abuse Cases

-Sexual assault victims can file a lawsuit against the offender for various damages to cover their expenses and losses, including:
+Sexual abuse victims can file a lawsuit against the offender and any responsible institution for various damages to cover their expenses and losses, including:

 - Mental health expenses, such as therapy and counseling